Herbal Medicine

 What is Herbal Medicine?

-Herbal medicine is a natural form of healing that uses substances found in nature — including roots, seeds, flowers, minerals, and occasionally animal-derived ingredients — to support the body’s ability to restore balance and health.
-These ingredients are combined into thoughtfully crafted formulas that have been used for centuries in East Asian Medicine.
+Herbal medicine is a natural approach to healing that uses plants, minerals, and other naturally derived ingredients to support the body's ability to restore balance and function at its best.
+For thousands of years, carefully formulated herbal blends have been used in East Asian Medicine to support health and well-being.

 Silhouette of hands forming a heart shape against a sunset sky.

-Herbal medicine and pharmaceuticals are based on different principles, but both have value in supporting health.
+Herbal medicine and pharmaceuticals are based on different principles, and both can play an important role in supporting your health.

 FAQs